 There’s something about loud noise that gives me anxiety.
 Ironically and hypocritically, that anxiety often comes out of me loudly.
 I am a repeat offender, particularly in the car.
 While I do need to raise my voice so they hear me, I tend to continue yelling long after I have gotten their attention.
 It’s tough after that to teach them how to resolve their issues calmly.
 As I have changed my approach, I’ve noticed that when I am controlled with a lower voice, they are more apt to listen and obey.

 2. Spanking my kids for hitting.

 I know this one can be controversial.
 There are many views on spanking and good arguments both for and against.
 We have used this method of discipline in our house and I am not against it.
 However, I did this once when my son had hit his sister and it felt a little off.
-I do believe that there is a big difference between hitting and disciplinary spanking and I think kids can tell that difference.
+I do believe there is a big difference between hitting and disciplinary spanking and I think kids can tell that difference.
 However, I personally found it hard to tell him that we don’t hit one another afterward.
-I ended up only using it for the worst non-hitting offenses and have even moved away from it altogether.
+I ended up only using it for the worst non-hitting offenses and have since moved away from it altogether.

 3. My messy room.

 This one is similar to the scattered shoes.
 Every night, I have my kids clean their rooms.
 One night, I went in to see if my son had cleaned his and saw several items out of place.
 I made him try again.
 Then I took the opportunity to teach about doing things with excellence and the consequences of cutting corners.
 After we finished, I passed my own bedroom, which looked like it had been hit by a tornado made of my stuff.
 My wife’s side looked great.
 I later showed my son that I needed to follow my own advice.